codeandsupply/presskit/README.md

 * November: C&S nominated for _Tech Community Leader of the Year_ in the [2023 Technical.ly Awards for Pittsburgh](https://web.archive.org/web/20231122022634/https://technical.ly/startups/pittsburgh-2023-technically-awards-nominees/)
 * November: C&S is voted _Tech Community Leader of the Year_ in the [2023 Technical.ly Awards for Pittsburgh](https://technical.ly/startups/pittsburgh-2023-technically-awards-winners/#attachment_176811)

+### 2024

+* October: Announced closure of Workspace in [C&S Workspace and Community Center will close December 2024](https://medium.com/leaky-abstractions/workspace-closing-9eb71f9fd187)
+* November: Workspace closure delayed until January 2025 courtesy of new landlord

+### 2025

+* January 2025: Workspace closes after eight years.

 ## C&S By the Numbers

-Last updated: December 2023 — nudge us, and we'll update this if it's really old.
+Last updated: March 2025 — nudge us, and we'll update this if it's really old.

 _N.b. social media is not a focused growth area for C&S operations; we allow these to grow organically._